francois-le-ko4la/docstring-to-markdown/README.md

 ```
 <pre>

-This function create the LoggingSetup object with the log file's
+Define the logfile.

-path.
+This function create the LoggingSetup object with the log file's path.

 <b>Args:</b>
     path: The file's path.